 Each state has laws affecting what happens to a body after death.
-For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
+For example, most states have unique rules about embalming, burial, cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Minnesota.

-If you need to order copies of a death certificate after some t, visit the website of time has passed, visit the Minnesota Department of Health's page on death certificates.
-From there, you'll find instructions for ordering death certificates by mail or fax from any Minnesota county vital records office.
+If you need to order copies of a death certificate after some time has passed, visit the Minnesota Department of Health's page on death certificates.
+From there, you'll find instructions for ordering death certificates from any Minnesota county vital records office.

 You must provide a copy of a valid ID at the time you order the death certificate.
-Each certified copy of a Minnesota death certificate costs $13.
+Each certified copy of a Minnesota death certificate costs $13, and online orders have additional fees.

 In Minnesota, the people or agencies who may order a certified copy of a death certificate include: